seratsaad/seratsaad/README.md

 # Hello, 👋 I'm Serat Saad!

-I am a **senior undergraduate** at **Vanderbilt University**, majoring in **Physics & Mathematics** with a minor in **Astronomy & Scientific Computing** 🌌.
+I am a **senior** at **Vanderbilt University**, majoring in **Physics & Mathematics** with a minor in **Astronomy & Scientific Computing** 🌌.
 My journey into Astronomy began through international Olympiads, where I developed a deep love for the stars and problem-solving.
 Since then, my passion has driven me to publish research, present at international conferences, and lead impactful educational initiatives.

-I am actively **seeking Astronomy PhD positions** where I can further explore **Stellar Formation**, **Active Galactic Nuclei (AGN)**, and **Quantum Computing** in astronomy.
-I aspire to contribute to cutting-edge research while building a diverse and inclusive community of learners and researchers.
+I am actively **seeking Astronomy PhD positions** where I can further explore **Astronomy**.

 ---